-While Shelley may have felt her role in Winchester ’73 was forgettable—a point on which I disagree; Shelley does a fantastic job bringing an element of realistic romance to the film—she adored working with Jimmy Stewart.
-And much of that was thanks to Jim’s gentlemanly treatment of Shelley.
+Shelley may have felt her role in Winchester ’73 was forgettable, but she brings an element of realistic romance to the film.
+Shelley adored working with Jimmy Stewart, thanks in large part to Jim’s gentlemanly treatment of her.

 Both Jim and Shelley had, as Shelley puts it, “good left sides.”
-In other words, Jim and Shelley each believed their left profile was more attractive than their right, and as such, preferred to have the left side of their face on camera.
+In other words, Jim and Shelley each believed that their left profiles were more attractive than their right profiles.
+As such, each star preferred to have the left side of their face on camera.

 “Winchester ’73 was the first big-budget picture Universal put me in…I was thrilled to play in a picture with Jimmy Stewart…Jimmy was an incredibly nice person; in his case there was no difference between his lovable film persona and the man himself.
 When he showed up on the set for Winchester ’73, he came right over to me and said, ‘Hi, Tony, how are you?’
 You could almost hear the other guys standing around wondering, ‘Why would Jimmy Stewart know this guy?’
 They weren’t aware that I’d met Jimmy on my second day on the Universal lot…Most guys would have forgotten all about a minor moment like that, but not Jimmy Stewart.
 He was a class act all the way.”